igorwojda/android-kotlin-conference-videos/README.md

 ## Contribute

-Feedback and new contributions are welcome whether it's through issue reports or new PRs.
+Feedback and new contributions are welcome whether it's through issue reports or new PRs (place newest conferences at the top).

 ## Author